 Table 4 summarizes the marital status of the respondents.
 The data reveal that 30% of respondents are single, 55% are married, 5% are divorced, and 10% are widowed.
 This indicates that the majority of respondents are married, which may influence their perceptions on socio-economic issues such as street hawking.

-Table 5: Category of Respondents
+Table 5.Category of Respondents